 No matter how many days we spend in the mountains it will always turn out to be less.
-When we visited picturesque Sangla valley, we had a to-do list prepared from the well-known travel site Trip-advisor.
+When we visited the picturesque Sangla valley, we had a to-do list prepared from the well-known travel site Trip-advisor.
 While on dinner, our hotel staff suggested us to visit Sangla Kanda ~ a trek to Sangla hill where there’s a small village with a lake at almost 2-hour drive or 5-6 hour trek the Himalayas.
-We decided to give this unheard & hidden place a shot and that turned out to be an amazing decision and it instantly became my one of the best places to visit in Himachal Pradesh!!
+We decided to give this unheard & hidden place a shot and that turned out to be an amazing decision and it instantly became my one of the best places to visit in Himachal Pradesh!

 #How to reach Sangla Kanda

 We hired a 4X4 cab – a car with gears for front wheels.
 Why hire??
 Because normal cars wouldn’t work on the undeveloped road with steep deadly turns.
 It was not a unanimous decision yet proved to be a great one on those roads!!
 If you have some time to spare, but not enough time to trek till rupin pass or even the lake then I highly recommend renting a car from Sangla.
 The route for Sangla is rough for a trek as the area is still highly undeveloped.
 So I recommend having the proper gear and proper clothing.
 To shield yourself from the biting cold opt woolen clothes, and see which ones to choose from this merino wool comparison.

 As we started off the drive and reached the Baspa river the point till where we walked the previous day.
 We really couldn’t believe that any car/truck could cross those narrow lanes.
 After crossing the Baspa river bridge, the road turned bumpier and it was more of a walking path – read trek – rather than the road.
 As we were moving up the mountain we could see the entire Sangla valley and village right in front of us.